akeneo/onboarder-helpcenter/content/md/retailer-onboarder/first-steps/synchronization.md

 # Product

-As soon as you link a product to a supplier the above mentioned attributes will be synchronized with the relevant Supplier Onboarder, as a consequence the product will be displayed in the relevant supplier Onboarder product grid.
+As soon as you link a product to a supplier and you set a supplier reference for a product the above mentioned attributes will be synchronized with the relevant Supplier Onboarder.
+As a consequence the product will be displayed in the relevant supplier Onboarder product grid.